Contractor Management 19 min

 We’re excited to share the details of our new tax compliance feature for Remote’s Contractor Management platform, specifically designed to help HR and finance administrators meet IRS rules.

-Ensure you have all the required tax forms completed before work commences.
+Make sure you have all the required tax forms completed before work starts.
 Every country has different requirements.
-If your company is in the US, for example, you’ll be expected to report the income of non-US residents to the IRS, regardless of their tax obligation.
+If your company is in the U.S., for example, you’ll be expected to report the income of non-US residents to the IRS, regardless of their tax obligation.

 Independent contractors and 1099-NEC tax forms